- Versatile, spacious interior

 The 2018 Chevrolet Trax is the smallest utility vehicle offered by Chevy.
 The Equinox and Traverse crossovers sit above it in the lineup.

 You can think of the Trax either as a small SUV or a tall hatchback, and it makes up for a lack of flash with good value for money.
-The Trax is offered in three trim levels: base LS, mid-level LT, and top-of-the-line Premium.
+The Trax is offered in three trim levels: base LS, mid-level LT, and top-of-the-line Premier.

 In the smallest crossover segment, most entries strive for stylistic flair, while Chevy takes the opposite tack.
 With the Trax, Chevy offers a high-riding, straightforward, practical five-door vehicle with optional all-wheel drive but only a single powertrain.